 Part of selecting the correct wood shingle includes selecting the correct amount of exposed surface the wood shingle presents to the weather.
 This can vary by roof pitch, shingle length and shingle grade.
 As the roof pitch increases, so will the exposure of the weathered surface.
 As a result, for roof pitches of between 5:12 to 12:12, a 16" 5X shingle will have between 5" to 3-1/2" of exposure; an 18" Perfection can have 4" to 5-1/2" exposure and a 24" Royal will have between 5-1/2" and7-1/2" of exposure.

-Maintenance Required: low maintenance, however softwood species such as pine require special installation and treatment to minimize weathering problems.
+Maintenance required: low maintenance, however softwood species such as pine require special installation and treatment to minimize weathering problems.
 Unsealed wood shingles may experience rotting, warping or splitting.
-Over time, they will develop a patina of a soft grey.
+Over time, they will develop a patina of soft grey.
 Wood shingles are easily replaced.

 Life expectancy: Cedar and redwood shingles will last between 20 to 30 years if properly maintained and not located in damp wooded areas.